 - Six 90-minute synchronous “Information” sessions conducted over Zoom, with each session linked to a section of the Action Plan

-- Four 90-minute synchronous “Connection” sessions conducted over Zoom, with each session involving small group breakout meetings with Institute facilitators and breakout discussions with leaders from the field
+- Four 90-minute synchronous “Connection” sessions conducted over Zoom, with each session involving individual institutional consultations with the Institute facilitators and breakout discussions with leaders from the field.

 Who should attend?

-The institute will accept COIL Virtual Exchange leadership teams comprised of 2 or 3 members from the same institution.
-Content is geared toward US and non-US institutions committed to initiating, sustaining and expanding widespread faculty and student engagement in COIL Virtual Exchange over the long term.
+The institute will accept COIL virtual exchange leadership teams comprised of 2 or 3 members from the same institution.
+Content is geared toward US and non-US institutions committed to initiating, sustaining, and expanding widespread faculty and student engagement in COIL virtual exchange over the long term.
+We seek institutions that can demonstrate a strong commitment to starting or taking a program to scale, in part through dedicated human resources.

 Successful COIL programs are most often led by collaborative teams bringing different capacities to the table.
 These teams may include a Senior International Officer or International Education leader, a high-level academic leader—such as Vice Provost or Dean—online learning professionals, instructional designers, teaching and learning center professionals, and/or faculty members.